 With dive sites so near to shore and a large choice of land-based accommodation, Sipadan is really a destination that favours diving from a resort.
 Many resorts offer unlimited house reef dives and there are always more fun non-diving activities too, so they are popular among couples and mixed groups of divers and non-divers.
-Some of the resorts are beautiful stilted wooden structures built over the shallows, others are styled more like beach resorts.
-What they all have in common is that they are good value-for-money and close to amazing, varied dive sites in one of the most bio-diverse regions on earth.
+Some of the properties are beautiful stilted wooden structures built over the shallows, others are styled more like beach resorts.
+What they all have in common is that they are good value-for-money and close to amazing, varied sites in one of the most bio-diverse regions on earth.

-Sipadan is located in the Malaysia's eastern state of Sabah on the island of Borneo.
-Within Sabah's rainforests and beaches, there lies a host of exciting eco-tourist activities.
-You can climb Mount Kinabalu, the highest mountain in the region, visit the largest orang utan sanctuary in the world, as well dive some of the world's best wall, reef and macro diving locations.
+Sipadan is located on the island of Borneo in the Malaysia's eastern state of Sabah.
+Within Borneo's rainforests and beaches lie a host of exciting eco-tourist activities.
+You can climb Mount Kinabalu, the highest mountain in the region, visit the largest orang utan sanctuary in the world, as well dive some of the world's best wall, reef and macro-life locations.